Who needs a SOC 1 report?

 - Change management for systems affecting transaction processing

-Payroll and HR Processors
+Payroll and HR processors

 Payroll is one of the most scrutinized line items on any company's financial statements.
 If you run payroll for clients, you are directly responsible for the accuracy of figures their auditors will verify.